 - 2 large tomatoes quartered

-In a meantime, melt some butter in a pot and add in shallots, garlic, nutmeg and bay leaves.
+- Melt the butter in a large pot.
+Add in ground aromatics, nutmeg and bay leaves.
 Stir fry until fragrant.
-Add the beef and 4 Tbsp of sweet soy sauce to the pot and let them brown a little bit for about 10 minutes.
-Pour in the water and bring to a boil and lower the heat and slowly simmer for about 1 hour until the meat is tender.
-Add in the carrots and tomatoes after 30 minutes of cooking and add the fried potatoes in 10 minutes before the end of cooking.
+Add the beef and seasonings.
+Pour in the 4 cups of water.
+Bring to a boil and lower the heat and slowly simmer for about 45 minutes to 1 hour or until the meat is tender.
+Add the potatoes and tomatoes after 30 minutes of cooking.
 Gently stir everything to mix.
 Have a taste and season with salt if needed.
 It should be slightly sweet from the sweet soy sauce

 When ready to serve: